humdrum-tools/humdrum-tools/README.md

    git clone https://github.com/humdrum-tools/humdrum-tools.github.io humdrum-documentation
 ```

-Note that the humdurm-tools and humdrum-data repositories cannot
+Note that the humdrum-tools and humdrum-data repositories cannot
 be downloaded in a very convenient format from the ZIP link on the
 Github website since repository submodules will not be included in
 the ZIP file.
 GitHub may allow submodule inclusion in their ZIP